 It wants to find evidence that deflects fault, so it doesn’t have to pay for your losses.
 Our car accident lawyers in Indiana can conduct our own investigation into the collision to determine fault and liability.
 Our findings will explain how to move forward.

 For a free legal consultation with a Car Accident lawyer serving Indiana, call 412-661-1400

 No-Fault Insurance Laws and Car Accident Claims

 Pennsylvania is a no-fault insurance state.
-This means that all drivers must maintain minimum levels of vehicle insurance or “personal injury protection” to cover their losses when they are involved in an accident, regardless of fault.
-Whether you are able to pursue a negligent driver or another party for the costs of your injuries depends on whether you have purchased a “limited tort” or a “full tort” coverage policy.
+This means that all drivers must maintain minimum levels of vehicle insurance or “personal injury protection” to cover certain losses when they are involved in an accident, regardless of fault.
+Whether you are able to pursue a negligent driver or another party for the other costs of your injuries depends on whether you have purchased a “limited tort” or a “full tort” coverage policy.